knottymarkydude/air-light/README.md

 1. Git clone or download zip
 2. Open Terminal and run `npm install`
-3. Open project to Atom (or your preferred editor) and run search and replace air-light => yourprojectname
+3. Open project to Atom (or your preferred editor) and run search and replace air-kmd => yourprojectname
 4. Run `gulp watch` and start coding

 If you are using [Dudestack](https://github.com/digitoimistodude/dudestack) and [Devpackages](https://github.com/digitoimistodude/devpackages), your project folder is located at `~/Projects`, your vagrant box is up and running at `10.1.2.4`, just